jamesbarnett91/tplink-energy-monitor/README.md

 ```

 # Logging
-By default this app will log the current power usage of each plug every minute, and store 24 hours worth of entries (removing the older entries as new ones are added).
-This log interval and max retention limit are configurable in the `logger-config.json` file in the root project directory.
+By default this app will log the current power usage of each plug every minute, and store 24 hours worth of entries (removing the older entries as new ones are added) to files in the root project directory.
+This log interval, max retention limit and log directory are configurable in the `logger-config.json` file in the root project directory.
 ```
 {
-  // Directory path where to write log files.
+  // Directory path specifying where log files should be stored.
 It will be created if it doesn't already exist.
   "logDirPath": "path/to/logs",

   // The number of seconds between each log entry